3 Methods to Remove Nose Hair & What to Avoid

 2. Manual Trimmer

-A manual trimmer is a nice alternative to the electric trimmer.
+A manual nose hair trimmer is a nice alternative to the electric nose hair trimmer.
 It achieves the same results, only with slightly different execution.

 Manual nose hair trimmers cut nose hairs by a twist or squeeze of your hand.
 They’re super portable, safe and easy to use.
 The only downside is that they need regular cleaning and maintenance.